wp-plugins/rsvpmaker-for-toastmasters/readme.txt

 == Installation ==

+1. First, download and install RSVPMaker
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the RSVPMaker for Toastmasters plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==